9brada6/tabs-with-posts/development.md

 ### General

 !- Move all General Settings into a class.

+- We need to remove all phpcs:disable Squiz.Commenting.FunctionComment.Missing
+from our files, since we use Psalm.

 - There should be a function for human diff in Utilities.
 - Remove twrp_get_name and id from widget utilities.